Lab 2.3 Creating robust index values

 Another way to calculate orientation selectivity is to examine the response at the preferred orientation compared to the response at all other angles.
 We can do this by expressing the response to each orientation as a vector in the complex plane (where the "x" axis is the real component, and the "y" axis is the imaginary component), and computing the sum of all of the responses:

-and here's a function that computes it (I'd recommend saving to a folder called neuroscience):
+and here's a function that computes it (save to your package +dasw/+neuro):

 Testing index robustness